 Love science?
 Then why not use a site like Experiment to fund scientific research?
 Like Kickstarter, this site uses an all-or-nothing funding model.
 If the project doesn’t meet its funding goals, nobody is charged.
 You also have a little bit of peace of mind in that all projects must be pre-approved.
 According to Experiment, anyone can submit a proposal, but before it’s placed on the site for crowdfunding, it’s reviewed to ensure the science is sound and that the project is viable.
 You’ll also be able to watch the scientific process the whole way, as project heads must make the entire effort completely transparent to backers.

 Has it been successful?
 Apparently — more than 20 scientific papers have already been published in journals as a result of Experiment-backed campaigns.

-Finally, if you’re a big fan of non-profits, Chuffed is a crowdfunding site that you’ll definitely enjoy.
-There’s no fancy gadgets here, just groups working on a variety of social issues that need your help.
+Finally, if you’re a big fan of nonprofits, Chuffed is a crowdfunding site that you will definitely enjoy.
+There are no fancy gadgets here, just groups working on a variety of social issues that need your help.
 Like Experiment, anyone can submit their project for crowdfunding purposes, but Chuffed has an interesting way of doing it.
 The site asks for the pitch to be 50 words or less, and if they like it, they’ll approve it for crowdfunding.
 This also gives funders some piece of mind.
-After all, if the project head can describe what they’re doing succinctly, there’s a better chance they’re serious about their effort.
+After all, if the project head can describe what they’re doing succinctly, there is a better chance they’re serious about their effort.